Skip to Content

 Following the floodplain mapping, the Council developed and endorsed a Stormwater Drainage Program, which is being implemented in stages over a 15-year period.
 This program includes the renewal and upgrade of the City’s stormwater infrastructure—such as pipes, culverts, inlets, and junction boxes—to ensure it meets the Council’s service level standards for effective stormwater management.

-What is the Trinity Valley Stormwater Drainage Upgrade Project
+What is the Trinity Valley Stormwater Drainage Upgrade Project?

 The Trinity Valley drainage catchment encompasses areas within the suburbs of St Morris, Trinity Gardens, Maylands, and Stepney.